 What do schools/Academy Trust’s receive if they are successful?

 During the period of preparation to submit evidence for assessment, all staff will have the opportunity to receive training on ABI and how it affects a pupil’s learning and behaviour.
-The training includes over 8 hours of online learning, a one-day training Workshop and pre-prepared lesson plans across KS2 and KS3, all without charge.
+The training includes over 8 hours of online learning, a virtual training Workshop and pre-prepared lesson plans across KS2 and KS3, all without charge.
 All training is CPD certified and participants will receive a minimum of 5.5 hours CPD.